maxiaodong97/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 127-171).
+The model contains dropout layers in order to reduce overfitting ([model.py](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/model.py) lines 127-171).
-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 199-210)
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/model.py)lines 199-210)
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an "adam" optimizer, so the learning rate was not tuned manually (model.py line 203).
+The model used an "adam" optimizer, so the learning rate was not tuned manually ([model.py](https://github.com/maxiaodong97/CarND-Behavioral-Cloning-P3/blob/master/model.py) line 203).

 #### 4. Appropriate training data